uiowa/uiowa/policies/index.md

 ## 'WWW' Addresses

-Starting with the Drupal 8 service, 'WWW' sites will not be supported and all 'WWW' requests will redirect to the non-WWW equivalent.
+The SiteNow service is set up to redirect www requests to the bare domain equivalent.
+Redirecting from a bare domain to the www equivalent is not supported.

-## Removal of inactive sites
+## Removal of Inactive Sites

 Periodically, ITS will audit SiteNow websites for activity.
 Websites that have not been logged in to for at least 6 months will be considered inactive.

-When a website has been determined to be inactive, ITS will attempt to contact the designated site owners via their University of Iowa email addresses to verify if the website is still needed.
+When a website has been determined to be inactive, ITS will attempt to contact the site webmasters via their University of Iowa email addresses to verify if the website is still needed.
 If ITS does not receive a response within 1 week, a follow-up email will be sent.
 If a response to the follow-up email is not received within 1 week, the website is subject to removal without further notice.

 Once a website is removed due to inactivity, a copy of the site content cannot be restored.